Franz Kafka Rotating Head Statue – The Ultimate Visiting Guide 2026

 Franz Kafka was a Czech novelist and short story writer.
 Whilst his work is deemed crucial for the development of Czech literature, most of Kafka’s work can be difficult to follow and understand.
 The stories are full of surrealism, wild fantasy ideas and absurd concepts.
 It’s certainly is not easy reading!

 He never married and didn’t have any children, although he was linked to a number of women throughout his short life.
 He passed away in 1924 when he was only 40 years old.
+You can find out more about his life in Kafka Museum in nearby Kampa.

-What you can see nearby
+What else you can see nearby

 Other David Cerny’s Statues & more fun statues to see